OlivierLD/raspberry-coffee/RasPISamples/LanguageComparison.md

     - Clojure is a JVM-compatible LISP-like language.
 LISP is the ancestor of all Functional Programming languages.
     If you do not know it yet, do give it a look.
 There is a good chance that you will be at least surprised...
 If Go feels a bit like an UFO, that one is an alien!
-    Clojure is _obsesed_ with immutability.
+    Clojure is _obsessed_ with immutability.
 You just _cannot_ assign a new value to a variable.
 And yes, that can make sense.
 - [Processing](#processing)
     - Created by Ben Fry and Casey Reas, based on Java (not exactly _another_ language in that sense, but it *does* make things a lot simpler), in 2001.
 Beautiful.
 Available (for free) from the [Processing](https://processing.org/) site.
     - It is what inspired the `Arduino` IDE - which uses a language that looks more like `C`.